A Good Vape Kit Doesn’t Have to Break the Bank

 OK enough reminiscing lol – here’s half a dozen vape kits with enough power to start you on the sub ohm vaping trail – and trust me you don’t need to take out a second mortgage to buy some of these.

-As always you get what you pay for – but these vape kits are priced between £20 and around £40 respectively – and don’t forget to check out the exclusive EcigClick money saving codes and coupons to save even more.
+As always you get what you pay for – but these vape kits are priced between £20 and around £40 respectively – and don’t forget to check out the exclusive EcigClick money saving codes and coupons and latest vape deals to save even more.

 The Pockex Kit from Aspire